dceejay/RedMap/README.md

  - **icon** : <a href="https://fontawesome.com/v4.7.0/icons/" target="mapinfo">font awesome</a> icon name.
  - **iconColor** : Standard CSS colour name or #rrggbb hex value.

-Again the `fit` property can be added to make the map zoom to the relevant area.
+Again the boolean `fit` property can be added to make the map zoom to the relevant area.

 #### To add a Velocity Grid Overlay